-The important thing is not so much
+The important thing is not so

 that every child should be taught,

-as that every child should be given the wish to learn.
+as that every child should be

 John Lubbock